Skip to main content

 1) Availability and Durability

-AWS Aurora offers a feature of self-healing and fault-tolerant storage built for the cloud.
-It is designed to provide an excellent availability of 99.99%, and the cloud storage replicates six copies of your data that can be created in each across three Availability Zones.
+AWS Aurora offers a feature that is self-healing and fault-tolerant storage built for the cloud.
+It is designed to provide an excellent availability of 99.99%, and the cloud storage replicates six copies of your data that can be created across three Availability Zones.
 Furthermore, due to the safety purpose of storage failure, it continuously backs up the data to Amazon S3.

 2) Higher Security

-This web service provides numerous levels of strong security for protecting your database like encryption at rest using AWS Key Management Service (KMS), encryption of data in transit operating SSL, and network isolating using Amazon VPC.
-There are automatic backups, replicas, and snapshots in the same cluster.
+This web service provides numerous levels of strong security for protecting your database, such as encryption at rest using AWS Key Management Service (KMS), encryption of data in transit operating SSL, and network isolation using Amazon VPC.
+There are also automatic backups, replicas, and snapshots in the same cluster.

 3) Fully Managed